 Download the app from the Slack downloads page

-Double click the file to view Slack in the Ubuntu Software Center.
+Double-click the file to view Slack in Ubuntu Software Centre.

 Install.
-You may need to enter the password you use to log in to Ubuntu.
-To run the app, search your computer for Slack, then double click the Slack icon.
+You might need to enter the password you use to log in to Ubuntu.
+To run the app, search your computer for Slack, then double-click the Slack icon.

 Install Slack from the command line with snap

 Tip: We don’t recommend having both the .deb and .snap packages installed at the same time.